sartography/SpiffWorkflow/doc/bpmn/multiinstance.rst

 Sequential MultiInstance
 ^^^^^^^^^^^^^^^^^^^^^^^^

-SpiffWorkflow also supports Sequential MultiInstance Tasks for previously defined collections, or if the loopCardinality is known in advance, although we have not added an example of this to our workflow.
+SpiffWorkflow also supports Sequential MultiInstance Tasks for collections, or if the loopCardinality is known in advance, although we have not added an example of this to our workflow.
+Their configuraiton is almost idenitcal to the configuration for Parallel MultiInstance Tasks.

-For more information about MultiInstance Tasks and SpiffWorkflow, see :doc:`/bpmn/advanced`.

 Running The Model
 ^^^^^^^^^^^^^^^^^